 Which do you prefer – Cheese or chocolate?

 A good creamy stilton is hard to beat

 Who would play you in a film about your life?

 I was told once I looked very much like Robert Sean Leonard (from Dead Poets Society, and latterly House), and also, more disturbingly Mackenzie Crook (Gareth from the original BBC version of The Office).
 However, I’ll aim high and suggest Matt Damon.
 It really would be a terrible film though.

 Which three people would you invite to your dream dinner party?

-Bill Bailey, Gioacchino Rossini, Charles Darwin (I know it’s unoriginal, but for personality and experience he would be hard to beat)
+David Mitchell (the comedian, not the author), Gioacchino Rossini, Charles Darwin (I know it’s unoriginal, but for personality and experience he would be hard to beat)

 What is your fancy dress costume of choice?